 (HPLC) High Performance Liquid Chromatography- Useful to quantify identified ingredients against purchased standards.

-Avomeen’s teams of chemists are led by experienced Ph.D. chemists that are leaders in the fields.
+The ability to find specialized CRO’s who can effectively perform these services are vital to many companies within the pharmaceutical, nutraceutical, and supplement industries.
+Avomeen’s teams of chemists are led by experienced Ph.D. chemists that are leaders in their fields.
 Our chemists have extensive experience in the pharmaceutical and supplement industry.